MeinePeptide

 Will DSIP make me fall asleep faster?

 Not reliably.
 The reported effect is on sleep depth, not onset.
-If onset is your main problem, melatonin or addressing the underlying anxiety is a better starting point.
+If onset is your main problem, melatonin or addressing the underlying anxiety is a better start.

 How do I know it's working?

-Honest answer: it's hard to tell.
-Use a sleep tracker for a baseline week and the first two weeks of dosing, and look at deep-sleep minutes and morning subjective rest.
+Hard to tell.
+Use a sleep tracker for a baseline week and the first two weeks of dosing; look at deep-sleep minutes and morning subjective rest.
 If neither moves, DSIP is not contributing.

 Can I dose every night long-term?

-There is no published safety problem with longer use, but there is also no benefit data past a few months.
-Cycling 6 weeks on, 2 weeks off, is a reasonable default that keeps the experiment honest.
+No published safety problem with longer use, but no benefit data past a few months.
+6 weeks on, 2 off, is a reasonable default.

 Why are the trials so old?